Güngör Uras

-Tevfik Güngör Uras (22 July 1933 – 19 August 2018) was a Turkish economist, journalist, academician and author.
+Tevfik Güngör Uras (22 July 1933 – 19 August 2018) was a Turkish economist, journalist, academic and author.
 He wrote more than ten thousand economic articles in various newspapers.
 In general, he tried to explain the economy simply to his readers.
 To accomplish this goal, he explained simple economic issues in daily life by creating the imaginary characters of "Aunt Ayşe" and "Uncle Ali Rıza" in some of his writings.

 Life

 He was born in 1933 in Düzce to a civil servant.
 After finishing his studies at Ankara College, he graduated from the Finance Department of the Faculty of Political Science, Ankara University (1955).
 Afterwards, he completed his PhD at the Faculty of Economics of Istanbul University and became an associate professor at Boğaziçi University (1988) and a professor at Marmara University (1994).

 Between 1962 and 1974, he worked at the State Planning Organization as an expert staff member.
 In 1974, he became the first general secretary of the Turkish Industry and Business Association (TÜSİAD) and held that position until 1980.
 He served as chairman of the Board of Directors of Aksigorta for a while.
 Until 1993, he worked at Istanbul University, Faculty of Economics.
 Then, he worked as a faculty member at Marmara University Faculty of Communication until 2001.
 Güngör Uras was known for his writings on economy after 1968.
 Although he worked for various newspapers, he wrote mainly for the newspapers Dünya and Milliyet.
 More than thirty of his works were published by DPT and other publishing houses.
 After presenting the programs "Olayların İçinden" on TRT 2, "Akıl Defteri" on CNN Türk, he started presenting on NTV Radyo's morning program Ayşe Teyze Ne Yapsın and simultaneously presented NTV's Sokağın Ekonomisi together with Berfu Güven.
 Uras, who was married and had a child, died on 19 August 2018 at the American Hospital where he was being treated.
 His funeral was held on 22 August 2018 at Bebek Mosque and his body was buried at Aşiyan Asri Cemetery.

 In October 2018, a street was named after him on Cunda Island in Ayvalık, Balıkesir.